 The Good News: Lightening It All Up

-When it comes to these creamy, indulgent dishes, it's better to not try to replace ALL of the high-fat ingredients completely.
+When it comes to these creamy, indulgent dishes, it's better not to try to replace all of the high-fat ingredients completely.
 Instead, to keep flavor, you simply use less (much less).
-A little butter, cream and Parmesan cheese can go a long way.
+A little butter, cream and Parmesan go a long way.

 As for the cheese, you’re in luck.
-Parmesan cheese is naturally lower in fat than many other cheeses and it has a strong flavor, so you only need a little.
-A half to 2/3 cup of grated cheese is plenty for a recipe that serves four people (it'll be cheaper, too.)
+Parmesan is naturally lower in fat than many other cheeses, and it has a strong flavor, so you only need a little.
+One-half cup to 2/3 cup of grated cheese is plenty for a recipe that serves four people (it'll be cheaper, too).

 Gigantic servings are where many pasta dishes go wrong.
 Instead of piles of pasta, serve your fettuccine in single-cup servings along with a lean protein (chicken or shrimp) and some vegetables.